-Recognized deferred tax assets are reassessed at the end of each reporting period and the appropriate adjustments are made when there are doubts as to their future recoverability.
+Recognized deferred tax assets are reassessed at the end of each reporting period and the appropriate adjustments are made to the extent that doubts have arisen as to their future recoverability.
 Similarly, at each reporting date, the Group reassesses deferred tax assets not recognized in the consolidated balance sheet, subsequently recognizing them to the extent that it has become probable that taxable profit will be available against which they can be utilized.